HSBC's investment bank to shed clients, assets in profitability push

 They are also focusing on product areas where they are in the top five, which for HSBC includes foreign exchange (FX) and debt capital markets (DCM) in all regions, rates trading in Asia and Europe as well as equities in Hong Kong and the Middle East.

-Other European banks such as Deutsche Bank (DBKGn.DE), Barclays (BARC.L), UBS UBSG.VX, Credit Suisse CSGN.VX and RBS (RBS.L) are also shrinking and losing market share to U.S. rivals such as JPMorgan (JPM.N).
+Other European banks such as Deutsche Bank, Barclays, UBS, Credit Suisse and RBS are also shrinking and losing market share to U.S. rivals such as JPMorgan.

 HSBC ranked 12th in investment banking revenues in the last two years and in the first quarter with 2 percent of industry fees, according to Thomson Reuters data.
 JPMorgan is the leading bank with a market share of about 7 percent.